-WILY EARLY DIDN'T TAKE WASHINGTON CITY.
 The credit of saving this city is due alone to a bull and a barrel of whisky.
 Said bull was the property of Mr. George W. Riggs, the banker, and was much esteemed for his many excellent qualities and intrinsic usefulness.
-The whisky was a barrel of choice old Bour-bon, found in Mr. Montgomery Blair's wine-cellar.
+The whisky was a barrel of choice old Bourbon, found in Mr. Montgomery Blair's wine-cellar.
 When Jubal Early and his rebel host reached the defences of Washington, they were both hungry and thirsty, and went to search-ing the houses of the neighborhood for whatever was good.
 The bull was discovered and slaughtered, and the rebel Generals and their staffs banquetted on him.
 And there was great rejoicing when the barrel of whisky w. s captured and brought forth.
 When these rebel gentlemen had filled their stomachs on the flesh of the bull, they had such a fondness for the whisky that they allowed it to steal away their brains.
 Indeed, they gave themselves up to feasting and drinking, and quite forgot that they had been sent to capture Washington, which they might easily have done, for it was at that time in a defenceless condition.
-The delay caused by this riotous conduct on the part of Early and his subordinate Generals gave the old Sixth corps time to come up, when they scampered back across the Potomac, and the seige was raised. -National Republican.
+The delay caused by this riotous conduct on the part of Early and his subordinate Generals gave the old Sixth corps time to come up, when they scampered back across the Potomac, and the seige was raised. - National Republican.

-HORRIBLE TRAGEON -- A horrible tragedy was enacted in Caldwell county, Kentuck, on Thursday last.
+HORRIBLE TRAGERY -- A horrible tragedy was enacted in Caldwell county, Kentuck, on Thursday last.
 Andrew Alexander, sixty years of age, had frequent and violent quarrels with his wife.
 Early on Thursday morning, when both man and wife were alone in the house, the wife shot her husband twice, killing him instantly.
-Alexander's son was at the barn, and hearing the reports of the pistol, went to the house.
+Alexander's son was at the barn, and nearing the reports of the pistol, went to the house.
 As he entered the door his step mother turned and fired upon him twice, slightly wounded him each time.
-He fied to the nearest neighbor's for assistance, and while on the way he heard the report of the pistol again.
-When the neighbors arrived they found her dead in the yard, she having shet berself.
+He fled to the nearest neighbor's for assistance. and while on the way he heard the report of the pistol again.
+When the neighbors arrived the pistol again.
+When the neighbors arrived they found her dead in the yard, she having of the Court were drawn.

-or Judge Bryan, together with the officers of his Court, have been in our town for several days, awaiting whatever of business may be presented for their attention.
-In the Court proper there has been nothing requiring a ses-Yesterday the jurors for the next term sion. of the Court were drawn.
-The assembling of this Court is another gratifying evidence of the progress of reconstruction upon the platform of President John-son, who, notwithstanding the heat and venom of his opposers, has brought the State thus far forward in the Union .- Greenville Mountaineer, 9th instant.
+UNITED STATES DISTRICT COURT .- His Honor Judge Bryan, together with the officers of this Court, have been in our town for several days, awaiting whatever of business may be presented for their attention.
+In the Court proper there has been nothing requiring a ses-Yesterday the jurors for the next term

+The assembling of this Court is another gratifying evidence of the progress of reconstruction upon the platform of President Johnson, who, notwithstanding the heat and venom of his opposers, has brought the State thus far forward in the Union. - Greenville Mountaineer, 9th instant.